MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/deploy-cloud-witness.md

 ms.topic: article
 author: JasonGerend
 ms.date: 01/18/2019
-description: How to use Microsoft Azure to host the witness for a Windows Server Failover Cluster in the cloud - aka how to deploy a Cloud Witness.
+description: How to use Microsoft Azure to host the witness for a Windows Server Failover Cluster in the cloud - also known as how to deploy a Cloud Witness.
 ---

 # Deploy a Cloud Witness for a Failover Cluster